spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202204.0/configure-services.md

 See:

-* [Configuring Elasticsearch](/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-elasticsearch.html) to learn more about ElastciSearch configuration in Spryker.
+* [Configure Elasticsearch](/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configure-elasticsearch.html) to learn more about ElastciSearch configuration in Spryker.
 * [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) for more information on ElasticSearch.

 ### Configure ElasticSearch